bbauska/W3Cx-4of5-thru-May-2024/README.md

 style="width:5in;height:1.75374in" />
 ----------->

-**There is no need to add a dragstart handler on an element that contains text.** Any selected text is automatically added to the clipboard with a name/key equal to "text/plain".
+<b>There is no need to add a dragstart handler on an element that
+contains text.</b> Any selected text is automatically added to the clipboard with a name/key equal to "text/plain".
 Just add a drop event handler on the drop zone and fetch the data from the clipboard using "text/plain" as the access key: